marcelpetrick/codingWithGPT/geoLocViz/README.md

 # GeoLocViz

-GeoLocViz is a Python application designed for visualizing geographical locations on a 2D map.
+GeoLoc(ation)Viz(ualizer) is a Python application designed for visualizing geographical locations on a 2D map.
 This tool takes a list of location names, converts them into latitude and longitude coordinates, and plots them on a world map.
 It features a caching mechanism to optimize repeated lookups and is ideal for mapping out a series of travel destinations, landmarks, or any set of locations specified in a text file.

 ## Author